Konixy/better-svelte-email/src/routes/docs/components/+page.md

 ### Preview

-- `preview: string` (required) — text shown in inbox previews, trimmed to 150 characters.
+- `preview: string` (required) — Text shown in inbox previews, trimmed to 150 characters.
 - Forwards standard `<div>` attributes.

 ## Layout

 ### Container

-- Default slot for inner sections.
+- Default slot for Inner sections.
 - Merges `style` with a max-width of `37.5em`; accepts all `<table>` attributes.

 ### Section

-- Wrapper around content blocks.
+- A wrapper around content blocks.
 - Accepts all `<table>` attributes and a default slot.

 ### Row